trinhnam12345z/trinhnam12345z/README.md

 ### Hi there, I'm trinhnam12345z (Nam) 👋

 - 🏢 I am a student of pxu university !
-- 🔭 I’m currently working on a my final year project!
+- 🔭 I’m currently working on a my final year project !
 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects